Saint Thomas, U.S. Virgin Islands: Transportation

 The island is serviced by the Cyril E. King International Airport.
 Passenger and limited car-ferry services to neighboring islands such as Water Island, Saint John, Saint Croix, and the British Virgin Islands run regularly out of the Red Hook Terminal, Charlotte Amalie Terminal, and Crown Bay Marina.

 There are safaris, which are open air taxis, mounted onto the back of a pickup truck.
-The fare is typically $1 to $2 to go from one end of the island to the other.
+On St. John the fare is 8 to 38 USD per person one way.

+Regular taxis operate with about the same fares as safaris (as an example a 5 minute taxi ride in Red Hook was 9 USD per person as of April 2026).
+There is some room for negotiation based on availablility and haggling skills.

-The Virgin Islands also has a public transit system called the Virgin Islands Transit, or VITRAN, which services a fare of $1.
+The Virgin Islands also has a public transit system called the Virgin Islands Transit, or VITRAN, which services a fare of $2.
 These buses are discounted for both senior citizens and students with valid ID's.

 The United States Virgin Islands is the only place under United States jurisdiction where the rule of the road is to drive on the left.
 This was inherited from what was the then-current Danish practice at the time of the American acquisition in 1917.
 However, because the islands are a U.S. territory, most cars are imported from the mainland United States and therefore the steering column is located on the left side of the vehicle.

 The island has many regular private taxis from compact size to large vans, as well as open-air, covered trucks called "safaris" with bench seats.